LibraryCarpentry/lc-open-refine/setup.md

 `sudo apt install default-jre`.
 * OpenRefine does not support Internet Explorer.
 Please use [Firefox](https://www.mozilla.org/firefox/new/), [Chrome](https://www.google.com/chrome/) or [Safari](https://www.apple.com/safari/) instead.
+* For additional, system-speficic guidance on installing and running OpenRefine, see the "Running OpenRefine" section of the OpenRefine Documentation page, available at: <https://docs.openrefine.org/manual/running>.

 ### Downloading the data